mafazsyed/vtk_to_abaqus_inp_converter_reader/README.md

 - **Version 1.2.0 (In Development / Awaiting Release):**
   - The closest node could be determined using a node ID as well instead of just coordinates
-  - Greatest and least nodes could be determined via a user-defined coordinate axis, instead of the existing coordinate axis.
+  - Greatest and least nodes could be determined via a user-defined coordinate axis, instead of just using the existing coordinate axis.
 (Specifically useful to identify nodes along a specific line)
   - Greatest and least nodes for each coordinate axis printed instead of needing to select one
   - Updated text for each task to better represent the functionality